 Just because you are leaving care, or have already left care, we have not stopped caring about you.
 We want you to know where to go for help and advice.

-This local offer is made by the Isle of Wight Council to all care leavers and sets out how we will support you.
+The Local Offer is for all care leavers and sets out how we will support you.

-To be able to get the support on offer you must have been in care for at least 13 weeks between the ages of 14 and 16 (including your 16th birthday) or for 13 weeks after your 16th birthday.
+To be able to get the support on offer you must have been in care for at least 13 weeks between the ages of 14 and 16 (including your sixteenth birthday) or for 13 weeks after your sixteenth birthday.
 Your personal adviser will talk to you about what is in this offer.

 As a care leaver, there is a range of support services available to you.
-If there is anything you do not understand or need further information about please speak to your PA.
+If there is anything you do not understand or need further information about, your PA can advise you.

 Key contact numbers for IWC services: